ICU doctor warns 'this is what you'll see at the end of your life' if Covid precautions aren't taken - KVIA

 “If I had to win the lotto with those chances, I’d play it every single day,” he said of the chances of dying from Covid-19.

-He’s not just an ICU doctor; Remy runs the Covid laboratory at Barnes-Jewish Hospital that’s creating and testing new treatments to help patients survive.
+He’s not just an ICU doctor; Remy runs the Covid laboratory at Washington University that’s testing new treatments to help patients survive.

 After holding up the laryngoscope and breathing tube in the video, Remy goes on to say: “I promise you this is what your mother, or your father, or your children, when they get Covid disease, will see at the end of their life.
 This is serious.
 I beg you please practice the precautions to reduce transmission of Covid disease so that we can effectively prevent disease for you and your loved ones.”